Sirilukkan/Data_Science_Projects/README.md

 # Data_Science_Projects
 Repository to store all projects related to Data Science using Python, SQL and Machine Learning

 This repository is meant for me to practice on projects in the field of Data Science as I am now interested in this topics and would like to change my career.

+I will mainly focuses on using Python language and libraries to work on projects